exercism/research_experiment_1/exercises/go-2-a/README.md

 // Returns: "5"
 ```

-Your job is to change the `Describe` function to no longer return the possible descriptions, but to describe the number as a combination of the available units (with a possible remainder).
+Your job is to change the `Describe` function to no longer return the possible descriptions, but to describe the number as a combination of the available units (with a possible remainder), preferring larger units over smaller units.

 For example: